-In this unit, we discussed about Electrocardiography, the different waves and complexes that Electrocardiography is composed of, ECG and different types of ECG leads used in ECG recording.
+You have studied the electrocardiography, the different waves and complexes that Electrocardiography is composed of, ECG and different types of ECG leads used in ECG recording.
 Please determine how much you have learnt to see how much you can recollect about each of these.

-In this unit, you have learnt about Electrocardiography, the different waves and complexes that Electrocardiography is composed of, ECG and different types of ECG lead used in ECG recording.
+You have learnt about Electrocardiography, the different waves and complexes that Electrocardiography is composed of, ECG and different types of ECG lead used in ECG recording.
 Please determine how much you have learnt to see how much you can recollect about each of these.